k2view-academy/K2View-Academy/articles/14_sync_LU_instance/06_sync_decision_functions_recommendations.md

 # Sync - Decision Functions Checks and Considerations Table

-When a decision function returns False it always skips a sync.
-Therefore, when writing decision function code, always refer to the Decision Function Checks and Considerations Table below.
+When a Decision function returns False it always skips a sync.
+Therefore, when writing Decision function code, always refer to the Decision Function Checks and Considerations Table below.

 <table>
 <tbody>